cesarParra/expression/docs/src/app/docs/components/getting-started/page.md

 the global context variable prefix `@` followed by the query parameter name:

 ```
-"Hello ${@name}"
+"Hello @name"
 ```

 where `name` is a query parameter in the current page.

+{% callout type="warning" %}
-> 📓 All components supported in communities are meant to be used within an LWR template.
-They might
-> work in Aura templates, but keep in mind they developed and tested with LWR in mind.
+All components supported in communities are meant to be used within an LWR template.
+They might work in Aura templates, but keep in mind they developed and tested with LWR in mind.
+{% /callout %}